Which benefits does an agile team provide?

 Today, the Agile team and its methodology are more used in software development projects.
 It is designed to help users respond quickly to changing requirements and allows them to regularly evaluate performance.

-An Agile team is dedicated exclusively to the customer and has full autonomy to make decisions about development, architecture, implementation processes and quality controls.
+An Agile team is dedicated exclusively to the customer and has full autonomy to make decisions about development, architecture, implementation processes, and quality controls.
 If necessary, it can even decide to change the configuration of the team to cover some technological aspect that was not considered at the beginning.

 Agile is not just a methodology, it is a philosophy that shows a different way of working and team organization.
 Its goal is the development of quality products that meet the changing needs of customers.

-Positive aspects about working with agile team
+Positive aspects about working with an agile team

 The use of agile methodologies has become widespread due to the many advantages it offers.
 Here are some of the most important ones.